t-satwik/crop-disease-detection-app-backend/README.md

 ## `apis/GetCropRecommendationWithGivenData/`

-This Api is used to give a recommendation based on the existing data in the database.
+This Api is used to give a recommendation based on the given data in the request.

 ### How to Use?